It’s a question I often heard when I was teaching: Can a sentence start with but?

 CASHEL.
 I go.
 The meanest lad on thy estate Would not betray me thus.
 But ’tis no matter.

 P.S.
-I have sentences starting with but in all my books (I’ve published seven of them).
+I have sentences starting with but in all my books (I’ve published eleven of them).
 Did you notice that I started a sentence with but in this blog?
 Here it is: But don’t take my word for it.

 It’s good advice, incidentally.
 Start doing your own investigation of these hallowed (but non-existent) rules.